2008 ARIA Music Awards

-The 22nd annual Australian Recording Industry Association Music Awards (generally known as ARIA Music Awards or simply The ARIAs) took place on 19 October 2008.
+The 22nd annual Australian Recording Industry Association Music Awards (generally known as the ARIA Music Awards or simply the ARIAs) took place on 19 October 2008.
 The nominees for all categories were announced on 10 September, while the winners of the Artisan Awards were announced on the same day.

 Awards and nominations

 Final nominees are shown in plain, with winners in bold.